baruchel/APLedit/README.md

 =======

-A line-editor with a pop-up menu for easely inserting special APL characters It will be able to interact with various APL interpreters with a special focus on GNU APL.
+A line-editor with a pop-up menu for easely inserting special APL characters It is able to interact with any interpreter using readline (like GNU APL).

+Compile it with:

+    gcc -Wall -fPIC -shared -o apledit.so apledit.c -ldl

-Since it uses the readline library, the key bindings can be set in the ~/.inputrc configuration file of each user.
+The key bindings must be set in the ~/.inputrc configuration file of each user.
 Example:

     $if APLedit
     "\e[2~": apledit-mode             # key "insert"